Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Summary and conclusions

 \section{Summary and conclusions}

-Using red giant stars from APOGEE DR17 and astroNN, we have compared five different methods for categorising stars as belonging to the thick or thin disc.
-These methods categorise stars by: \begin{enumerate} \item separating two populations in the [Mg/Mn]-[Al/Fe] plane, \item separating two populations in the [$ \alpha $/Fe]-[Fe/H] plane, \item selecting areas in the $J_\phi $-$ J_Z$ plane, \item making a cut in estimated ages and, \item making a statistical measure based on velocity dispersions. \end{enumerate} Each method produces the relative densities of each component as a function of absolute height above the Galactic mid-plane |Z| at a given Galactocentric radius $ R_{\mathrm{gal}} $.
-By fitting these results to a simple 1D model of the Milky Way, we can compare these methods.
-All methods broadly recovered the structure of the Galactic disc expected from literature: the thick disc dominates closer to the Galactic centre, while the thin disc becomes more dominant with $ R_{\mathrm{gal}} $ and shows significant flaring.
-The fraction of thick disc stars in the mid-plane decreases with Galactocentric radius, reaching a minimum of a few per cent at $ R_{\mathrm{gal}} \geq 12 $ kpc.
+Using red giant stars from APOGEE DR17 and astroNN, we compare five different methods for categorising stars as belonging to the thick or thin discs.
+These methods are: \begin{enumerate} \item separating two populations in the [Mg/Mn]-[Al/Fe] plane, \item separating two populations in the [$ \alpha $/Fe]-[Fe/H] plane, \item selecting areas in the $J_\phi $-$ J_Z$ plane, \item making a cut in estimated ages, and\item making a statistical measure based on velocity dispersions. \end{enumerate}

+Each method produces the relative densities of each component as a function of vertical distance from the Galactic mid-plane at different Galactocentric radii.
+These results of the different methods were fitted to a simple 1D model of the Milky Way and compared.
+All methods broadly recover a similar structure of the Galactic disc: the thick disc dominates closer to the Galactic centre, while the thin disc becomes more dominant with $ R_{\mathrm{gal}} $ and shows significant flaring.
+The fraction of thick disc stars in the mid-plane decreases with Galactocentric radius, reaching a minimum of a few per cent at $ R_{\mathrm{gal}} \geq 12 $\,kpc.

 All methods find that the thin disc has a longer scale length than the thick disc.
-Based on the relationship between the discs, a thick disc scale length of 2.0 kpc, as found by \cite{bensby_first_2011} and \cite{bovy_spatial_2012}, corresponds to a thin disc scale length of between 2.3 and 3.0 kpc, depending on the method.
-A longer thick disc scale length of 3.6 kpc, as by \cite{juric_milky_2008}, would give a thin disc scale length between 3.9 and 4.4 kpc.
+Based on the relationship between the discs, a thick disc scale length of 2.0\,kpc, as found by \cite{bensby_first_2011} and \cite{bovy_spatial_2012}, corresponds to a thin disc scale length of between $2.3$ and $3.0$\,kpc, depending on the method.
+A longer thick disc scale length of 3.6\,kpc, as used by \cite{juric_milky_2008}, would yield a thin disc scale length between $3.9$ and $4.4$\,kpc.